-We are furnishing this proxy statement to our stockholders in connection with our Board of Directors' solicitation of proxies for use at our 2021 Annual Meeting of Stockholders, which we refer to in this proxy statement as the Meeting, to be held on Wednesday, July 21, 2021 at 9:00 A.M.
+We are furnishing this Proxy Statement to our stockholders in connection with our Board of Directors' solicitation of proxies for use at our 2024 Annual Meeting of Stockholders, which we refer to in this Proxy Statement as the Meeting, to be held on Tuesday, July 16, 2024 at 9:00 A.M.
 Eastern Time and at any adjournments or postponements thereof.
-The Meeting will be held at the Newark, New York headquarters of the Company located at 2000 Technology Parkway, Newark, NY 14513.
-We continue to actively monitor the health and safety concerns and government recommendations and restrictions related to the COVID-19 pandemic.
-Although we don't believe it to be the case at the present time, there still remains the possibility that it may not be advisable to hold our Meeting as planned at a physical location.
-If we decide to hold our Meeting telephonically, we will announce alternative arrangements for promptly as practicable by press release and posting (http://investor.ultralifecorporation.com), as well as through a filing with the Securities and Exchange Commission.
-If you plan to attend our Meeting in person, please check our website prior to the Meeting.
+The Meeting will be held at the Sheraton Charlotte Airport Hotel located at 3315 Scott Futrell Drive, Charlotte, NC 28202.
 As always, we encourage you to vote your shares prior to the Meeting.

-In accordance with rules and regulations adopted by the U.S. Securities and Exchange Commission (the "SEC"), instead of mailing a printed copy of our proxy materials to each stockholder of record, we are now furnishing proxy materials to our stockholders on the Internet.
+In accordance with rules and regulations adopted by the U.S. Securities and Exchange Commission (the "SEC"), instead of mailing a printed copy of our proxy materials to each stockholder of record, we are now furnishing proxy materials to our stockholders on the internet.
 If you received only a Notice of Internet Availability of Proxy Materials (the "Notice") by mail, you will not receive a printed copy of the proxy materials unless you request a copy.
-Instead, the Notice will instruct you how to access and review the proxy materials on the Internet.
-The Notice will also instruct you as to how you may submit your proxy or voting instruction card over the Internet.
+Instead, the Notice will instruct you how to access and review the proxy materials on the internet.
+The Notice will also instruct you as to how you may submit your proxy or voting instruction card over the internet.
 If you received only a Notice by mail and would like to receive a printed copy of our proxy materials, please follow the instructions for requesting those materials included in the Notice.
+The Notice only identifies the items to be voted on at the Meeting.
+The Notice explains how to cast your vote.

-The Notice was first being sent to our stockholders on or about June 1, 2021 and our proxy materials were first being made available to our stockholders on or about June 1, 2021.
+The Notice was first being sent to our stockholders on or about May 28, 2024 and our proxy materials were first being made available to our stockholders on or about May 28, 2024.

 You may vote by proxy or in person at the Meeting.
-If you received only the Notice by mail, you may vote your shares online by proxy at the Internet site address listed on your Notice of Internet Availability.
-You may also request a paper copy of our proxy materials by (i) visiting the Internet site address, (ii) calling the toll-free number or (iii) by sending an email to the email address listed on the Notice.
-If you received a paper copy of the proxy materials by mail, you may vote your shares by proxy by doing any one of the following: vote at the Internet site address listed on your proxy or voting instruction card; call the toll-free number listed on your proxy or voting instruction card; or mail your signed and dated proxy or voting instruction card to our tabulator in the self-addressed envelope provided.
-Even if you plan to attend the Meeting in person, we recommend that you vote by proxy prior to the Meeting.
+If you received only the Notice by mail, you may vote your shares online by proxy at the internet site address listed on the Notice.
+You may also request a paper copy of our proxy materials by (i) visiting the internet site address, (ii) calling the toll-free number or (iii) by sending an email to the email address, listed on the Notice.
+If you received a paper copy of the proxy materials by mail, you may vote your shares by proxy by doing any one of the following: vote at the internet site address listed on your proxy or voting instruction card; call the toll-free number listed on your proxy or voting instruction card; or mail your signed and dated proxy or voting instruction card to our tabulator in the self-addressed envelope provided.
+If you vote via the internet or by telephone, do not return your proxy card.
+Even if you plan to attend the Meeting in person, we recommend that you vote by proxy prior to the Meeting, to assure your vote counts.
 You can always change your vote as described below.

 When a proxy card is returned properly signed and dated, the shares represented thereby will be voted in accordance with the stockholder's directions.
-If the proxy is signed, dated and returned without choices having been specified, the shares will be voted FOR the election of each director-nominee named therein.
+If the proxy is signed, dated and returned without choices having been specified (except in the case of broker non-votes), the shares will be voted FOR the election of each director-nominee named therein.